 The FUTA tax rate is 6%, and it only applies to the first $7,000 of an employee's wages for the entire year.
 You don’t pay FUTA taxes on any salary after that first $7,000.

 In other words, the maximum amount of FUTA taxes you pay is $420 (6% of $7,000) per qualifying employee annually.

 Only employers have to pay FUTA taxes, unlike FICA taxes (for Social Security and Medicare).
 In other words, you don’t withhold any FUTA taxes from your employees.

-What's more, only certain employers need to pay FUTA taxes.
-But are you one of them?
+What's more, only certain employers need to pay these employment taxes.
+So do you have to pay FUTA taxes?
 Most likely, yes.
-The IRS uses three methods to decide if you need to pay FUTA taxes.
+The Internal Revenue Service (IRS) uses three methods to decide if you need to pay FUTA taxes.
 It uses a general method for general employees and special methods for employers who hire household or agricultural employees.

 Most small business owners fall in the general category, which says you need to pay FUTA taxes for an employee if:

 - You paid that employee $1,500 or more (in wages) during any calendar quarter in the previous or current year, or

 - The employee worked at least 20 or more different weeks in the current or last year—this includes full-time, part-time and temp workers.